WPManageNinja/fluent-support-api-doc/source/index.html.md

 --header 'Authorization: BASIC API_USERNAME:API_PASSWORD' \

 ```
-> The above command creates a new contact in Fluent CRM and returns the data in JSON.
+> The above command add reply to a ticket and returns the data in JSON.

 ```json
     {